SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-05-17-monogame-content-projects-custom-model-types.markdown

     #region File Description //----------------------------------------------------------------------------- // CustomModel.cs // // Microsoft XNA Community Game Platform // Copyright (C) Microsoft Corporation.
 All rights reserved. //----------------------------------------------------------------------------- #endregion #region Using Statements using System.Collections.Generic; using Microsoft.Xna.Framework; using Microsoft.Xna.Framework.Content; using Microsoft.Xna.Framework.Graphics; #endregion namespace CustomContentTypes { /// \<summary\> /// Custom class that can be used as a replacement for the built-in Model type. /// This provides functionality roughly similar to Model, but simplified as far /// as possible while still being able to correctly render data from arbitrary /// X or FBX files.
 This can be used as a starting point for building up your /// own more sophisticated Model replacements. /// \</summary\> public class CustomModel { #region Fields // Disable compiler warning that we never initialize these fields. // That is ok, because the XNB deserializer initialises them for us! #pragma warning disable 649 // Internally our custom model is made up from a list of model parts.
 [ContentSerializer] public List\<ModelPart\> modelParts { get; private set; } // Each model part represents a piece of geometry that uses one // single effect.
 Multiple parts are needed for models that use // more than one effect. public class ModelPart { public int TriangleCount; public int VertexCount; public VertexBuffer VertexBuffer; public IndexBuffer IndexBuffer; [ContentSerializer(SharedResource = true)] public Effect Effect; } #pragma warning restore 649 #endregion /// \<summary\> /// Private constructor, for use by the XNB deserializer. /// \</summary\> private CustomModel() { } /// \<summary\> /// Draws the model using the specified camera matrices. /// \</summary\> public void Draw(Matrix world, Matrix view, Matrix projection) { foreach (ModelPart modelPart in modelParts) { // Look up the effect, and set effect parameters on it.
 This sample // assumes the model will only be using BasicEffect, but a more robust // implementation would probably want to handle custom effects as well.
 BasicEffect effect = (BasicEffect)modelPart.Effect; effect.EnableDefaultLighting(); effect.World = world; effect.View = view; effect.Projection = projection; // Set the graphics device to use our vertex declaration, // vertex buffer, and index buffer.
 GraphicsDevice device = effect.GraphicsDevice; device.SetVertexBuffer(modelPart.VertexBuffer); device.Indices = modelPart.IndexBuffer; // Loop over all the effect passes. foreach (EffectPass pass in effect.CurrentTechnique.Passes) { pass.Apply(); // Draw the geometry. device.DrawIndexedPrimitives(PrimitiveType.TriangleList, 0, 0, modelPart.VertexCount, 0, modelPart.TriangleCount); } } } } }

-There is not too much fancy stuff here, the Custom Model type in the MS example just provides a more raw view for what goes on under the hood for drawing a model, it reads out the raw model data and stores it in it is respective Index and Vertex buffers plus all the other necessary information for doing primitive drawing.&nbsp; It also delivers a custom Draw function for sending the Index/Vertex data to the graphics device.&nbsp; If you wished you could change the colour of random vertices / alter the normal mapping of certain elements or even deform the mesh on build, all stuff that would be very expensive to do at runtime.
+There is not too much fancy stuff here, the Custom Model type in the MS example just provides a more raw view for what goes on under the hood for drawing a model, it reads out the raw model data and stores it in it is respective Index and Vertex buffers plus all the other necessary information for doing primitive drawing.
+It also delivers a custom Draw function for sending the Index/Vertex data to the graphics device.
+If you wished you could change the colour of random vertices / alter the normal mapping of certain elements or even deform the mesh on build, all stuff that would be very expensive to do at runtime.

 If you wish you can also rename “class1.cs” to something more appropriate but it is just for show (Still a good idea though ![Open-mouthed smile](/Images/wordpress/2013/05/wlEmoticon-openmouthedsmile1.png))

 ### The Content Pipeline project

-Now we have our custom type, we need a way to tell the content pipeline to use it when loading our model.&nbsp; Open up your Content project again (if it is separate) and add a new project to the solution, this time select the “Content Pipeline Extension Library” template in the “XNA Game Studio 4.0” branch. (there is a way to do the same thing with a class library but this is easier and safer for now)
+Now we have our custom type, we need a way to tell the content pipeline to use it when loading our model.
+Open up your Content project again (if it is separate) and add a new project to the solution, this time select the “Content Pipeline Extension Library” template in the “XNA Game Studio 4.0” branch. (there is a way to do the same thing with a class library but this is easier and safer for now)

 [![image](/Images/wordpress/2013/05/image_thumb33.png "image")](/Images/wordpress/2013/05/image34.png)